utap2/utap2/docs/rst/installation.rst

                         **The default is:** CONDA=None

-                        When default parameter is used the environmet at /opt/miniconda3 inside the container will be used.
+                        When default parameter is used the env at /opt/miniconda3 inside the container will be used.